Davidson4376/windows-uwp.fr-fr/windows-apps-src/launch-resume/create-and-register-a-singleprocess-background-task.md

 This topic demonstrates how to create and register a background task that runs in the same process as your app.

-Single-process background tasks have the advantage of greater simplicity when compared with running your background work in a separate process.
+Single-process background tasks are simpler to implement than background tasks that run in a separate process.
 However, they are less resilient.
 If the code running in the background crashes, it will take down your app.
-Also note that [DeviceUseTrigger](https://msdn.microsoft.com/en-us/library/windows/apps/windows.applicationmodel.background.deviceusetrigger.aspx?f=255&MSPPError=-2147217396), [DeviceServicingTrigger](https://msdn.microsoft.com/en-us/library/windows/apps/windows.applicationmodel.background.deviceservicingtrigger.aspx) and **IoTStartupTask** cannot be used with the single process model.
+Also note that [DeviceUseTrigger](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.deviceusetrigger.aspx?f=255&MSPPError=-2147217396), [DeviceServicingTrigger](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.deviceservicingtrigger.aspx) and **IoTStartupTask** cannot be used with the single process model.
 Activating a VoIP background task within your application is also not possible.
 These triggers and tasks are still supported using the multiple-process background task model.

 Be aware that background activity can be terminated even when running inside the app's foreground process if it runs past execution time limits.
 For some purposes the resiliency of separating work into a background task that runs in a separate process is still useful.
 Keeping background work as a task separate from the foreground application may be the best option for work that does not require communication with the foreground application.

 ## Fundamentals

 The single process model enhances the application lifecycle with improved notifications for when your app is in the foreground or in the background.
 Two new events are available from the Application object for these transitions: [**EnteredBackground**](https://msdn.microsoft.com/library/windows/apps/Windows.ApplicationModel.Core.CoreApplication.EnteredBackground) and [**LeavingBackground**](https://msdn.microsoft.com/library/windows/apps/Windows.ApplicationModel.Core.CoreApplication.LeavingBackground).
-These events fit into the application lifecycle based on the visibility state of your application
-Read more about these events and how they affect the application lifecycle at [App lifecycle](app-lifecycle.md).
+These events fit into the application lifecycle based on the visibility state of your application Read more about these events and how they affect the application lifecycle at [App lifecycle](app-lifecycle.md).

 At a high level, you will handle the **EnteredBackground** event to run your code that will execute while your app is running in the background, and handle **LeavingBackground** to know when your app has moved to the foreground.

 ## Register your background task trigger

 Single-process background activity is registered much the same as multiple-process background activity.
-All background triggers start with registration using the [BackgroundTaskBuilder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.applicationmodel.background.backgroundtaskbuilder.aspx?f=255&MSPPError=-2147217396).
+All background triggers start with registration using the [BackgroundTaskBuilder](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.backgroundtaskbuilder.aspx?f=255&MSPPError=-2147217396).
 The builder makes it easy to register a background task by setting all required values in one place:

 > [!div class="tabbedCodeSnippets"]
 > ```cs